Text Classification in Python

 for i in range(voc_len):

-SumN = DocumentClass._vocabulary.WordFreq(word)
+SumN = Category._vocabulary.WordFreq(word)

 N = self._words_and_freq.WordFreq(word)